Learn to travel on a budget but still have a blast!

 My husband and I live a frugal life and we have paid off all of our debt (except our mortgage) which allows us to travel more and this is really important to us.

-We have priorities and we would rather put $200 away for a trip then go out to the mall and dinner over the weekend.
+We have priorities and we would rather put $200 away for a trip than go out to the mall and have dinner over the weekend.
 So we use my 75 Frugal Living Tips and eat out in a frugal way, but we still manage to save and see the sites.

 I hope you are able to as well!